ks342/delta-demo/README.md

 # delta-demo
-this is a a demo for git and github
+this is a a demo for git and githubclass